 What is a content calendar?

 A content calendar is a calendar that outlines when you plan to publish content.
 It allows you to keep track of your content creation workflow, as well as who’s responsible for producing content.
-Some content calendars also include information on the different stages of publication, such as research, writing, editing, and finding images.
+Some content calendars are also editorial calendars, including information on the different stages of publication, such as research, writing, editing, and finding images.
 You can also include social media posts on a content calendar.

 Where do I start with content marketing?